bwalsh62/udacity-ml-engr-capstone/proposal/capstone_proposal.md

 The primary training data contains:
 - msno: user id
 - song_id: song id
-- source_system_tab: the name of the tab where the event was triggered.
+- source_system_tab: the name of the tab where the event was triggered
-- source_screen_name: name of the layout a user sees.
+- source_screen_name: name of the layout a user sees
 - source_type: an entry point a user first plays music on mobile apps
-- target: this is the target variable. target=1 means there are recurring listening event(s) triggered within a month after the user’s very first observable listening event, target=0 otherwise
+- target: the target variable. target=1 means there are recurring listening event(s) triggered within a month after the user’s very first observable listening event, target=0 otherwise

 Additional information on users are also available, which can be linked with msno (user id):
 - msno